 Norwegian house prices have grown rapidly since the beginning of 2020.
-Our most recent update suggests that Norwegian house prices were overvalued by 13 percent in 2021Q2 (see Figure 1).
-The gap has increased somewhat since 2021Q1.
-If house prices follow historical patterns, house price growth should dampen, so that the actual prices get closer to fundamental prices.
+Our most recent estimates suggest that Norwegian house prices were overvalued by 25 percent in 2021Q3 (see Figure 1).
+The gap continues to increase and suggests that either fundamentals must increase faster than actual house prices, or that house prices need to correct to narrow the gap.

 About the index